THELMA & LOUISIANA

 I decided to call Jacques’ parents.
 This was the longest stretch he had gone without contacting me.
 I spoke with his father and mother.
 They grimly told the story: On this one particular day, Jacques returned from the grocery, unloaded one bag, and while working on putting the articles away from the other bag, he decided to go to his patio, step onto the balcony and climb off.
 He plummeted several stories to his death.
 His parents were mystified by a puzzling fact: the police report noted that among the articles left on the counter, all refrigerated items had been stowed away, except for a dozen eggs and a carton of milk.
 I found it quite strange that this detail troubled them.
 Their son was dead.

 Toole did not live to see any of his works published, but Jacques did see his articles show up in the E.P.A. journal.
 Jacques’ best writing, however, was not for the E.P.A.
 His creative writing, his books and articles — those went unpublished.
 Like Thelma’s discovery of Ken’s manuscript A Confederacy of Dunces, I was sifting through some old file boxes when I ran across all the Toole arcana I had collected over the years.
 In it were letters from Jacques, Robert Gottlieb, and Walker Percy, too, along with notebooks we shared, the Maidee Walker script, our treatment.
-Those accumulated, extrapolated fragments were referred to to create this saga.
+Those accumulated, extrapolated fragments were referenced to create this saga.
 Without Jacques, alive in the spirit of his writing, this tale could not be told.
 Had Jacques remained with us, he would’ve thrived on the Internet.
 He would’ve self-published his fantastic tomes and epic books; he would’ve at least had the satisfaction of knowing that someone, somewhere, someday, might read one of his books.
 Writing is all about connecting.
+That’s what kept Jacques going—the notion that he might make a difference to someone’s life by virtue of something he had written.
+He certainly made a difference to me.

 Alas, like John Kennedy Toole, Jacques, it turned out, was troubled and sick enough to do himself in.
 I’m certain the few who were close to Ken never considered he would take his own life, either.
 During the final days of Ken’s life, he had an argument with Thelma, stormed out of their home of Elysian Fields, withdrew all the cash from his bank account, and took off on a two-week road trip, without staying in contact with his mother.
 By not being around, Ken got the attention he wanted from Thelma.
 She was grandly worried about him.